IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-19. On the TRUE branch of the IF, Add a new tile, Pliant -> user-controller -> createUser
+19. On the TRUE branch of the IF, Add a new building block, Pliant -> user-controller -> createUser

 	a.
 Change name to IRNA_Create_User

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. authKey: $IRNACredentials